 They take about the same time as any formal education would take – 1 year for CSE, another year for GCSE, and 2 years for the advanced technical college entrance qualification, ‘Fachhochschulreife’, or – in that case different from ‘Gymnasien‘ – 3 years for A-Levels or final secondary-school examinations, called ‘Abitur’.
 The ‘Abitur’ is the qualifying admission certificate to any university in Germany, validated by the final mark.
 See more details on the graduation examinations.

 External Examinations in Germany are held somewhat earlier than public schools’ centralized exams.
-This is mainly to avoid exhausting the state school’s teaching force that takes the External Exams.
-That means, teachers from public schools take over in any of the either written and oral assessments.
+This is mainly to avoid exhausting the state schools’ teaching force that takes the external exams.
+That means, teachers from public schools take over in any of the either written and oral assessments as in charge.
 Written assessments are executed by two appointed teachers, the oral examinations may be taken by the student’s original teacher if the student comes prepared from a school context, and accompanied by two teachers appointed by any State’s school agency.
 They are called ‘Schulbehörde’.

 Those external exams have an individualized content to some extend, depending on the preparation content of the student(s), however always in line with a given curriculum – usually that of the prevalent state or ‘Bundesland‘.
 As for the quality of career readiness, those external exams provide the same formal degree quality but with less wider content confirmation on the actual certificate.
 Let’s dig into that with a little more detail.

 The What – Assessed Content in External Examinations